 April 7, 2008 - Wins a Pulitzer Prize special citation for “his profound impact on popular music and American culture, marked by lyrical compositions of extraordinary poetic power.”

 February 9, 2010 - Performs “The Times, They Are a Changin” at the White House in honor of Black History month, as part of a celebration of music from the Civil Rights Movement.

 January 2011 - Signs a six-book deal with Simon & Schuster.

 April 2011 - Performs for the first time in Vietnam and mainland China.

-May 29, 2012 - Receives the Presidential Medal of Freedom from President Obama during a ceremony in the White House East Room.
+May 29, 2012 - Receives the Presidential Medal of Freedom from President Barack Obama.

 February 3, 2015 - His 36th studio album, “Shadows in the Night,” is released.
 Dylan gives away 50,000 copies to seniors who subscribe to AARP’s magazine.

 October 13, 2016 - Is awarded the Nobel Prize in Literature.